 However, you can go for already chopped butternut squash in your grocery or farmer's market.

-If you don't get already peeled butternut.
+If you can't find already peeled butternut.
 You can roast the whole butternut and peel off the skin after.
 But that will take some time!

 For the kernels, remove them using a sharp knife.
 I insist on a sharp knife because it will help you work fast without straining or using too much effort.

-You can also opt on removing the kernels from the cob first then roast them as they're soft while still raw.
+You can also opt to remove the kernels from the cob first, then roast them as they're soft while still raw.

-You've all options to make this roasted corn with butternut soup because it's yummy and I'd say soothing!
+You've all the options to make this roasted corn with butternut soup because it's yummy and comforting!

 Choose a good coconut cream that has fewer to no preservatives.